movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 #### Domains - One contract to rule them all

 The contract is intended to handle multiple chains.
-We differentiate between them by their unique identifier `domain` (of type `address`).
+We differentiate between the chains by their unique identifier `domain` (of type `address`).

 #### Epochs

 We require epochs in order to faciliate `staking` and `unstaking` of validators, as well as rewards and penalties.
 The `epochDuration` is set when initializing a chain.

-There are two types of epochs
+There are two relevant epochs names
-1. The **_current epoch_** is the epoch that is currently active and it determines the current `acceptor`.
+1. The `currentEpoch` is the epoch that is currently active and it determines the current `acceptor`.
 ```solidity
 currentEpoch = getEpochByL1BlockTime();
 ```